MA Program in Sustainable Cultural Heritage

 Duration: 15 months

-The MA Program consists of 18 credits of core courses, 12 credits of elective courses, an internship and the thesis.
-The total number of credit hours for the MA program is 39 of which 30 credits is for course work, 3 for the internship and 6 for the thesis.
+The total number of credits for the M.A. program is 39 of which 30 credits is for course work, 3 for the internship and 6 for the thesis.

 Core courses: 18 credits total